avishka95/microservice-aks-demo/README.md

 #### Create Infrastructure

 Run microservice-aks-demo/terraform/script.sh

 You will be listed with a plan on the resources that will be created, updated or destroyed.
 Afterwards you will be prompted for a confirmation to provision the resources where you will need to input 'yes' to continue.

 Once the script is completed it will create the necessary resources.
+You will see that the `publicIp` is printed in the terminal.
+You will have to copy this value and add it in the microservice-aks-demo/helm/cw/templates/apache-service.yaml in the last line as the value for `ip`.

 #### Build Image

 Run microservice-aks-demo/microservice-kubernetes-demo/docker-build.sh to build and push the images to the container registry

 #### Deploy Helm Chart

 Run `helm install cw --generate-name -n cw to deploy the microservices`